NautilusTrader

 Betfair documentation

-Betfair requires an Application Key to authenticate API requests.
-After registering and funding your account, obtain your key using the API-NG Developer AppKeys Tool.
+Betfair requires an application key to authenticate API requests.
+After registering and funding your account, obtain your key with the API-NG Developer AppKeys Tool.
+Betfair assigns two keys per account: a Live key, which requires a one‑time activation fee, and a Delayed key for development and testing.

 export BETFAIR_USERNAME=<your_username>